March 25, 2023

 Stringer

-The solar stringer is for connecting individual solar cells together in a series to a string (a row of soldered solar cells).
+The solar stringer connects individual solar cells in a series to form a “string”—a single row of soldered solar cells.

 Input: